acresecurity/oo-flex-api-samples/readme.md

     - Subscribing to alarms, events, and status
     - TCP and WebSocket transport
 - Hardware Tree
     - How to retrieve the complete DNA hardware tree and fetch child nodes.
-    - API rate limiting support
 - Cardholder
     - Complete lifecyle management of a cardholder and its credentials
     - Adding, editing, deleting cardholders and credentials
     - Assigning and removing access levels
-    - Data validation handling
+- Client and server side data validation
+- API rate limiting support
+- Output response as JSON data using the `--json` option

 ## Helpful information